tamarajqawasmeh/text-processing-using-spark-dataframe/efficient_data_analysis.md

 only showing top 5 rows
 ```

-The PySpark .filter() function can be used to filter lines based on a condition so we'll filter the "compliment_cool" column and set a condition with the .count() function to count all values with more than 10,000 votes.
+The PySpark .filter() function can be used to filter lines based on a condition so we'll filter the "compliment_funny" column and set a condition with the .count() function to count all values with more than 10,000 votes.

 ```python
 user.filter(user['compliment_cool'] >= 10000).count()